marckean/marcseparation/_docs/5050_custody.md

 Mothers who co-parent get more time to themselves.
 That means they are more refreshed, eager and prepared each time their parenting duties begin again.
 They should be happier and are better able to provide quality parenting.

-"Those hours are a precious commodity I fully utilize to nurture friendships, date, work, exercise and relax.
-When the kids come home Sunday evening, we are all so happy to see each other and I can feel in my whole body how much more energy I have for them."… Emma Johnson
+> *Those hours are a precious commodity I fully utilize to nurture friendships, date, work, exercise and relax.
+When the kids come home Sunday evening, we are all so happy to see each other and I can feel in my whole body how much more energy I have for them*.… Emma Johnson

-*Before you ask the court to review your case one more time (in the hopes of winning sole custody), consider the unexpected benefits you can expect to enjoy once you all get used to the joint custody arrangement*.… Jennifer Wolf
+> *Before you ask the court to review your case one more time (in the hopes of winning sole custody), consider the unexpected benefits you can expect to enjoy once you all get used to the joint custody arrangement*.… Jennifer Wolf

 Co-parenting mothers can invest time in themselves for the benefit of their children.
 They are able to work on their physical and mental health, do online courses, work more hours to advance their career, and do things like date and build friendships.
 By sharing care of their children, mothers can become stronger parents and better role models.